AdobeDocs/experience-manager-65.en/help/sites-developing/components-basics.md

 There are many existing configurations in the repository.
 You can easily search for specific properties or child nodes:

-* To look for a property of the `cq:editConfig` node, e.g. `cq:actions`, you can use the Query tool in **CRXDE Lite** and search with the following XPath query string:
+* To look for a property of the `cq:editConfig` node, for example, `cq:actions`, you can use the Query tool in **CRXDE Lite** and search with the following XPath query string:

   `//element(cq:editConfig, cq:EditConfig)[@cq:actions]`

-* To look for a child node of `cq:editConfig`, e.g. you can search for `cq:dropTargets`, which is of type `cq:DropTargetConfig`; you can use the Query tool in** CRXDE Lite** and search with the following XPath query string:
+* To look for a child node of `cq:editConfig`, for example, you can search for `cq:dropTargets`, which is of type `cq:DropTargetConfig`; you can use the Query tool in** CRXDE Lite** and search with the following XPath query string:

   `//element(cq:dropTargets, cq:DropTargetConfig)`